 Ex Air Force Service Man RAJBHAVAN (CHHATTISGARH) Fight against Corona Voters services portal Online Migration/Degree Application Form online admission form 2023-24 Ph.D.
-Admission Form 2023 Enrollment Form (for All College) 2023-24 Supplementary Exam Form 2023 Online "Eligibility Form for 2023-24" "पात्रता प्रमाण हेतु ऑनलाइन आवेदन फॉर्म" ACADEMIC BANK OF CREDIT (ABC) CERTIFICATE-COURSE-26-08-2022 Prevention of Caste Based Discrimination in Higher Education Online Study Material National Education Policy-2020 TEN DAYS ONLINE PhD COURSE WORK WORKSHOP 21-30 APRIL 2021 Teachers Day-2020 10 Days Faculty Development Program Affiliated Colleges Courses & Seats Syllabus
+Entrance Exam Form 2023 Syllabus :- Ph.D.
+Entrance Exam 2023 Enrollment Form (for All College) 2023-24 Semester Exam Form 2023-24 Online "Eligibility Form for 2023-24" "पात्रता प्रमाण हेतु ऑनलाइन आवेदन फॉर्म" ACADEMIC BANK OF CREDIT (ABC) CERTIFICATE-COURSE-26-08-2022 Prevention of Caste Based Discrimination in Higher Education Online Study Material National Education Policy-2020 TEN DAYS ONLINE PhD COURSE WORK WORKSHOP 21-30 APRIL 2021 Teachers Day-2020 10 Days Faculty Development Program Affiliated Colleges Courses & Seats Syllabus

 Durg district is one of the densely populated districts of the Chhattisgarh state of India.
 On the basis of climate & topography the Chhattisgarh state is divided into 3 agro climatic zones.
 The Bastar Plateau comprises of Bastar, Dantewada, Beejapur & Narayanpur districts and a part of Kanker (excluding Charama, Narharpur & Kanker Blocks).
 Northern parts of the state comes under “Northern Hilly Region” which comprises of Sarguja, Koriya & Jashpur Districts.
 Bilaspur, Raipur, Janjgeer-Champa, Raigarh, Rajnandgaon, Kawardha, Durg, Mahasamund, Dhamtari, Korba and parts of Kanker come under “Plains of Chhattisgarh”.
 Durg district is situated in the southern part of the rich Chhattisgarh plain.